supershaneski/openai-api-function-call-sample/README.md

 # Assistants API

-Select the Assistants API in drop down to run the function calling using Assistants API.
+Select the Assistants API in drop down to run the function calling demo using Assistants API.
-You need to create the Assistants in the dev page first and copy the Assistant id in the .env file.
+You need to create the Assistants in the [dev page](https://platform.openai.com/assistants) first and copy the ***Assistant id*** to the [.env file](#setup).
 I do not want to create dynamic assistants.
-This way you can also test your Assistant in the Playground.
+This way you can also test your Assistant in the [Playground](https://platform.openai.com/playground).

 ![TravelBuddyGPT](./docs/screenshot05.png)